bear148/BizzyPythonBear/README.md

 ![profile_views](https://komarev.com/ghpvc/?username=BizzyPythonBear)

 # LARGE ANNOUNCEMENT!!
-Bear-Shell-Unstable is going to become the new Bear-Shell, I feel it's to stressful to think about two things at once, trying to update both, and its just a mess.
+Bear-Shell-Unstable is going to become the new Bear-Shell, I feel it's too stressful to think about two things at once, trying to update both, and its just a mess.
 So, there will now be ONE repository from now on!

 <h1>BizzyPythonBear aka Michael</h1>
 <ul>